A complete integration

 Introduction

-Castle is a fraud detection platform that helps identify sophisticated types of fraud that may go unnoticed.
+Castle lets you instantly stop automated and human-originated fake accounts, account takeovers, and any behavior that violates your platform policies.
 Using the Castle API, you can send user activity (called events) from your frontend and backend to Castle, which will assess the risk associated with each action and provide valuable data to help improve your fraud operations.

 This guide explains the supported events and offers recommendations on which ones to integrate.
 In general, successful integration involves the following steps: